Joscelinrocha/Readings-for-NIRS-Sync-Newbies/README.md

 ## Contribution

 If you have suggestions for improving this list or additional resources to recommend, we encourage you to contribute!
-Please reach out through [insert contact details or submission process] to submit new resources or provide feedback.